tmichoel/BioFindr.jl/docs/src/posteriorprobs.md

 Distributions can be estimated either separately for every ``(E,A)`` pair or by pooling across all ``(E,A)`` pairs.
 In practice, we test on the order of ``10^3`` to ``10^4`` candidate targets ("``B``") for every ``(E,A)`` such that a separate conversion of LLR values to posterior probabilities is both feasible and recommended, as it accounts for different roles of every gene, especially hub genes, through different rates of alternative hypotheses.

-Lastly, in a typical application of Findr, inputs of ``(E,A)`` pairs will have been pre-determined as the set of significant eQTL-gene pairs from a genome-wide eQTL associaton analysis.
+Lastly, in a typical application of BioFindr, inputs of ``(E,A)`` pairs will have been pre-determined as the set of significant eQTL-gene pairs from a genome-wide eQTL associaton analysis.
 In such cases, we may naturally assume ``P_1=1`` for all considered pairs, and skip the primary test.

 Posterior probabilities are computed in the [`pprob_col`](@ref) function: